-If you drive about 50 miles north of League City, through the heart of Houston, you’ll arrive in Spring, Texas.
+If you drive about 50 miles north of Friendswood, through the heart of Houston, you’ll arrive in Spring, Texas.
 The area recently made headlines when a 2019 Tesla Model S crashed and burned, killing the two men inside.

 Harris County Precinct 4 Constable Mark Herman said the electric car was traveling at a high rate of speed when it failed to negotiate a slight curve, went off the road, slammed into a tree and burst into flames.

 Too much trust in tech?

 Herman made news of the motor vehicle crash go viral when he stated that no one was in the vehicle’s driver’s seat at the time of the wreck.
 The comment ignited widespread speculation that the men had engaged the Tesla’s Autopilot – a feature that’s a form of self-driving – and had paid the ultimate price for trusting far-from-perfected technology.

 Tesla CEO and founder Elon Musk responded to the news almost immediately, saying that data retrieved from the vehicle showed that its Autopilot mode had not been engaged.